-The LC is not perfect, but the car industry is a better place for it.
-If you’ve not already guessed, we rather like the Lexus LC, and although there are one or two caveats we think it's one of the most desirable and enjoyable new cars on sale right now.
+The LC isn't perfect, but the car industry is a better place for its existence.
+If you’ve not already guessed, we rather like the Lexus LC, and aside from one or two caveats we think it's one of the most desirable and enjoyable new cars on sale right now.

 Lexus LC Coupe : in detail

-- Engine and gearbox > Two powertrains are available, both with ten-speed transmissions (of sorts).
-One is significantly better than the other.
+- Engine, gearbox and technical highlights > Two powertrains are available, both with ten-speed transmissions (of sorts).
+One is significantly better than the other

-- Ride and handling > The ride is firm, but the chassis’ inherent capability shines through.
-Far more exploitable than you might expect.
+- Ride and handling > The ride is firm, but the chassis’ inherent quality shines through.
+Handling is far more exploitable than you might expect

-- MPG and running costs > Lexus’s legendary reliability should keep running costs to a minimum.
-Fuel on the other hand… that’s a different story.
+- MPG and running costs > Lexus’s legendary reliability should keep running costs to a minimum

-- Design > Distinctive, aggressive, concept car-like and underpinned by spectacular proportions.
+- Design > Distinctive, aggressive yet elegant and underpinned by spectacular proportions.

 Prices, Specs and Rivals

-All models are well equipped, with the entry car coming with standard 20-inch alloy wheels, a leather interior, adaptive dampers, a 10.1-inch infotainment display, a glass roof and an LFA-inspired digital dial set.
-Move up to the Sport Pack model (£81,270) and you’ll also pick up heated and ventilated seats, forged 21-inch alloy wheels, a carbonfibre roof and a split leather and Alcantara interior trim.
+All models are well equipped, with the entry car coming with standard 20-inch alloy wheels, a leather interior, adaptive dampers, a 12.3-inch infotainment display, a glass roof and an LFA-inspired digital dial set.
+Move up to the Sport Pack (£105,410) and you’ll pick up 21-inch alloy wheels and a split leather and Alcantara interior trim.

-It’s the Sport+ Pack model that is our pick though, adding rear-wheel steering and a limited-slip differential to the package.
-At £86,270 it’s a generous £10k jump over the standard model, but its ability to better exploit the LC’s inherently playful chassis makes it a worthwhile choice.
-Options are limited to an upgraded Mark Levinson stereo and head-up display.
+It’s the Sport Pack Plus that is our pick though, which adds rear-wheel steering and a limited-slip differential to the package.
+At £111,060 it presents a sizeable jump over the standard model, but its extra dynamic ability makes it a worthwhile choice.

-The LC500 V8’s sporting bent puts it up against some rather more serious rivals, but undercuts the new Porsche Carrera S (£93,110) and BMW M850i (£99,525), even if the Lexus lacks the outright pace of its two German rivals.
+The LC500 V8’s sporting bent puts it up against some rather more serious rivals, but the Lexus easily undercuts the Porsche 911 Carrera S (£110,000) and BMW M850i (£114,150) – even if it lacks the outright punch of these Germans.